JosephZYU/serverless-python-demo/ZHOU_YU/IMPORTANT-File_structure_analysis-Feb_01_2024.md

 ## 1.2b Environment Setup: Node.js Dependencies Installation
 - 🧑‍💻️ NOTE: if the Python application runs without issues after using 'poetry install --no-root', you're set for the Python part.
 The Node.js dependencies are specifically for AWS CDK operations.
+    ```bash
+    💲 npm install ✅
+    💲 npm list 🔬✅
+    ```
+    ```bash
+    Admin@JosephYu-X:/c/JosephYu/serverless-python-demo$ npm list
+    serverless-python-demo@ C:\JosephYu\serverless-python-demo
+    └── aws-cdk@2.115.0
+    ```
+    - 🧑‍💻️ MEMO: the output of npm list indicates that aws-cdk version 2.115.0 is installed in your project, which aligns with the specifications in both package.json and package-lock.json.
+This confirms that your Node.js dependencies are correctly installed and managed.
     - [package.json] 🔖 Stage-1: SETUP (dependencies) 🅱️ 🧑‍💻️ Run 'npm install' to install Node.js dependencies
         - defines the Node.js project’s dependencies, scripts, and other configurations.
     - [package-lock.json] 🔖 Stage-1: SETUP (dependencies) 🅱️ 🧑‍💻️ Run 'npm install' to install Node.js dependencies